-The Tower of Belém was originally built to defend the Tagus estuary.
+The Belém Tower was originally built to defend the Tagus estuary.
 This was part of a major program for the general reorganisation of earth and sea forces.
 It was a great plan and, for decades, there were no complaints from populations who in the past were victims of constant looting by corsairs and pirates.
 In fact, the imposing Belém Tower played a fundamental role in this strategy.
 The message that passed was clear: the entrance to Lisbon was protected and under control.

 With the evolution of the attack and defense measures, its structure gradually lost its original defensive role.
 Over the centuries it was used as a customs registration, telegraph signalling station, lighthouse and even as a dungeon for political prisoners.

-Initially surrounded by water in all its perimeter and, since 1983, classified as a UNESCO World Heritage Site.
-Belém’s Tower is undoubtedly one of the most expressive monuments of Lisbon.
+Classified as a World Heritage Site by UNESCO, since 1983, Belém Tower is undoubtedly one of the most expressive monuments of Lisbon.